taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/03-A-advanced-actions.md

 ## Advanced Actions

 You have learned about actions in a previous chapter.
 However, there are more fine grained details that I want to cover in this chapter.
-The same applies for reducers that will be covered in the following chapter.
+The same applies for reducers.
+These will be covered in the following chapter.

 Therefore it would be a requirement that you feel confidtent with the learnings from the previous chapter.
 All the following learnings are not mandatory to write applications in Redux, but they teach best practices in Redux.
-In an advanced application you would want to know about these.
+In an advanced applications you would want to know about these topics.

 ### Minimum Action Payload